About Forever Families

 They continued to live and minister out of that RV for the next six years with their daughter and, eventually their son, Trevan, who was born into the mix.

 When Kristen started first grade, they decided it was time to settle in one place so the kids could grow roots, so they settled in west Texas, and then eventually moved to Knoxville, TN where they still live now.
-Kristen is now 23, and Trevan is 19, and they consider this every bit as much their ministry as their parents do.
-Jeff & Debby still travel about 35 weekends each year to churches all over the country.
-They have also begun working with corporations, the military, and in foreign countries.
+Kristen and Trevan are both grown and they consider this every bit as much their ministry as their parents do.
+Jeff & Debby still travel about 35 weekends each year to churches all over the country and also work with corporations, the military, and in foreign countries.

 "It's funny," Jeff laughs.
 "After 25 years of doing this, we still don't know what to call our profession.
 When someone asks us what we do, I like to tell them we're in construction... remodeling, specifically.
 We tear down walls and build up families."